SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 ## Theory

-### Post-block is better than <span style="color:blue">Post-MLP</span>
+### <span style="color:green">Post-block</span> is better than <span style="color:blue">Post-MLP</span>

-Now that we've seen how there is a clear difference between <span style="color:blue">post-MLP</span> and post-block steering, we now should ask why is there such a difference.
-What makes post-block steering better than <span style="color:blue">post-MLP</span>?
+Now that we've seen how there is a clear difference between <span style="color:blue">post-MLP</span> and <span style="color:green">post-block</span> steering, we now should ask why is there such a difference.
+What makes <span style="color:green">post-block</span> steering better than <span style="color:blue">post-MLP</span>?

-This difference, already highlighted, is that a post-block steer can depend on outputs of the attention layer without passing through the GLU.
+This difference, already highlighted, is that a <span style="color:green">post-block</span> steer can depend on outputs of the attention layer without passing through the GLU.
 To gain some simple intuition, let's take a 1-layer model, made of one Attention layer and one GLU:

 $$y(x) = x + \mathrm{Attn}(x) + \mathrm{GLU}(x + \mathrm{Attn}(x))$$

 where $x$ is the input of the model.

-The two steerings we will be comparing are a <span style="color:blue">post-MLP</span> steer, that only depends on the outputs of the GLU, and a post-block steer, which steers the model after the skip-connection is added back into the model (which for this model, will just be another steer at the very end that depends on the original model outputs).
+The two steerings we will be comparing are a <span style="color:blue">post-MLP</span> steer, that only depends on the outputs of the GLU, and a <span style="color:green">post-block</span> steer, which steers the model after the skip-connection is added back into the model (which for this model, will just be another steer at the very end that depends on the original model outputs).
 Let's remind ourselves of the structure of the GLU/MLP:

 $$y_{\mathrm{GLU}}(h) = W_d(\sigma(W_g h) \odot W_u h)$$

 Consider the (fairly extreme) case where $W_d = 0$.
 In this situation, the GLU will be identically 0, *so any input-dependent steering $\Delta y_{MLP}$ will be a fixed vector*.
-Compare this to the post-block steering which can still depend on
+Compare this to the <span style="color:green">post-block</span> steering which can still depend on
 $h + \mathrm{Attn}(h)$.
 This also will extend to cases where $W_d$ is not full-rank, where the output of the steering cannot depend on the directions in the null-space, since the only contributions of a <span style="color:red">pre-MLP</span> steer in the directions perpendicular to $\text{col}(W_d)$ will be a fixed-vector, while <span style="color:blue">post-MLP</span> steering does not have this restriction.

 This tells us:

-> There are some situations that <span style="color:blue">post-MLP</span> steering does not perform well while post-block steering does.
+> There are some situations that <span style="color:blue">post-MLP</span> steering does not perform well while <span style="color:green">post-block</span> steering does.

-Is it the case that post-block steering always can do what <span style="color:blue">post-MLP</span> steering can do?
+Is it the case that <span style="color:green">post-block</span> steering always can do what <span style="color:blue">post-MLP</span> steering can do?
 Unfortunately, no, not *always*.
 After adding back the skip-connection, it isn't necessarily true that this is invertible so that the skip-connection and GLU terms can be distinguished; their subspaces might overlap with each other.
 In the situation when this isn't true, we *can* match <span style="color:blue">post-MLP</span> steering perfectly.

 To gain some intuition, let's restrict ourselves to the linear case, where <span style="color:blue">post-MLP</span> steering is a steering in the style of ReFT.
 Now, to assure invertibility, assume that the subspace spanned by the skip-connection and the subspace spanned by the MLP outputs have trivial intersection.
 That is to say that there is a projection map $P$ such that

 $$P(h + \mathrm{Attn}(h) + \mathrm{GLU}(h + \mathrm{Attn}(h))) = h + \mathrm{Attn}(h)$$

 At this point, the equivalence is easy to see.
-If $A$ is the rank-$r$ linear projector for <span style="color:blue">post-MLP</span> steering, then $\Delta h(h) = A P h$ as a post-block steer will match the <span style="color:blue">post-MLP</span> steering perfectly.
+If $A$ is the rank-$r$ linear projector for <span style="color:blue">post-MLP</span> steering, then $\Delta h(h) = A P h$ as a <span style="color:green">post-block</span> steer will match the <span style="color:blue">post-MLP</span> steering perfectly.
 It will also be rank-$r$ since $AP$ is a rank-$r$ (or less) matrix.

 <p align="center">
 <img src="https://sprocketlab.github.io/images/blogposts/actvweight/theory-expressiveness.svg">